CalebFenton/simplify/README.md

 To build the jar, use `./gradlew shadowJar`

 Troubleshooting
 ---------------

 Simplify is still in early stages of development.
 If you encounter a failure, try these recommendations, in order:

-1. Limit the target methods and classes to just the essentials with `-it`.
-Simplify will try and run over the entire app by default, which means more possibility for failure.
-Limiting to just one class or a few important methods improves chances significantly.
+1. Limit to just a few methods or classes `-it`.
-2. If methods fail to simplify because of errors related to maximum visits exceeded, try using higher `--max-address-visits`, `--max-call-depth`, and `--max-method-visits`.
+2. If failure is because of maximum visits exceeded, try using higher `--max-address-visits`, `--max-call-depth`, and `--max-method-visits`.
 3. Try with `-v` or `-vv` and report the issue.
 4. Try again, but do not break eye contact.
 Simpify can sense fear.